Gudsfile/jukebox/README.md

 The `library.json` file is a JSON file that contains the artists, albums and tags.
 It is used by the `jukebox` command to find the corresponding metadata for each tag.
-And the `discsstore` command help you to managed this file with a CLI, an interactive CLI, an API or an UI (see `discstore --help`).
+And the `discstore` command help you to managed this file with a CLI, an interactive CLI, an API or an UI (see `discstore --help`).

 By default, this file should be placed at `~/.jukebox/library.json`.
 But you can use another path by creating a `JUKEBOX_LIBRARY_PATH` environment variable or with the `--library` argument.